 The Securities and Exchange Commission (SEC) has a significant impact on how value-added businesses can raise equity for a business venture.
 The rules are complex and require the assistance of legal help.
 This information will assist you in understanding the general concepts and procedures.

-For more information on this topic, see the links listed below of articles posted on related Web sites.
+For more information on this topic, see the link below.

 Securities and Exchange Commission Issues